Hao Zhou

 This paper presents a fabric defect detection network (FabricNet) for automatic fabric defect detection.
 Our proposed FabricNet incorporates several effective techniques, such as Feature Pyramid Network (FPN), Deformable Convolution (DC) network, and Distance IoU Loss function, into vanilla Faster RCNN to improve the accuracy and speed of fabric defect detection.
 Our experiment shows that, when optimizations are combined, the FabricNet achieves 62.07% mAP and 97.37% AP50 on DAGM 2007 dataset, and an average prediction speed of 17 frames per second.

-• Invited Reviewer for IMWUT
+• Reviewer for ICLR, 2024

-• Student Volunteer @ MobiQuitous '22
+• Student Volunteer for MobiQuitous 2022

 • International Travel Grant, Penn State